Yoga & Meditation

 ✓ Improve focus and concentration

-As such, many yogis practice yoga in preparation for a meditation session.
-Practising yoga before mediation is an effective way to prepare your body and mind to de-stress and contemplate life’s biggest questions.
+Practising yoga before mediation is an effective way to prepare your body and mind to de-stress and stabilise the various physical and energetic systems.

-Regularly practising different yoga postures are the perfect way to prepare your body for meditation.
+Regularly practising different asana postures and pranayama breathing is the perfect way to prepare your body and mind for the stillness of meditation.

 The shared benefits of yoga and meditation include: